programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Secondly, this lesson introduces how to use R to pre-process and clean YouTube comment data, as well as associated video metadata.

 Thirdly, this lesson will teach you how to model YouTube comment data with the Wordfish algorithm, using Ken Benoit's [`quanteda`](https://tutorials.quanteda.io/machine-learning/Wordfish/) R package.
-This [Analysis and Visualisation section](link-to-section) demonstrates how to computationally analyze the comment data in R using Wordfish.
+The [Modeling](#Modeling) and [Visualization](#Visualization) sections demonstrate how to computationally analyze the comment data in R using Wordfish.

 ### YouTube and Scholarly Research